-If more words or categories are required the app can very easily be edited.
-Adding new words is also very intuitive as is changing all aspects of a button and page appearance.
+If more words or categories are required, the app can very easily be edited.
+Adding new words is also highly intuitive, as is changing all aspects of a button and page appearance.

-AAC Speak comes with 2 vocabulary options, 28 buttons or 60 buttons.
-The 28 is better suited for individuals who need bigger buttons to press but if 60 buttons is possible then you will benefit from even more words to use.
+AAC Speak comes with two vocabulary options: 28 buttons or 60 buttons.
+28 buttons are better suited to individuals who need bigger buttons to press.
+But if the 60-button option is the right solution, then the user benefits from even more words to use.

-If however you wish to create your own vocabulary option, this can easily do done with just 1 to 70 buttons.
+However, if you wish to create your own vocabulary option, this can easily be done with just 1 to 70 buttons.

-A very powerful feature of AAC Speak is the ‘Hide Mode’ which allows you to hide and reveal words.
-So you can limit the app to just the words you wish to teach.
-This helps reduce distractions and improve focus.
+A very powerful feature of AAC Speak is the ‘Hide Mode’ that allows you to hide and reveal words.
+It means you can limit the app to just the words you wish to teach.
+This helps to reduce distractions and improve focus.
 These additional features are available to view in the app once a vocabulary file has been copied.

-As well as providing an effective vocabulary set, AAC Speak is packed with features normally only available in expensive apps.
-AAC Speak at the press of a button can be changed from showing pictures with words, just pictures or just words… ideal for both literate and non-literate individuals!
+As well as providing an effective vocabulary set, AAC Speak is packed with features normally only available in expensive app solutions.
+At the press of a button, AAC Speak can be changed from showing pictures with words, or just pictures or just words… ideal for both literate and non-literate individuals!

-As the person using the app develops more vocabulary and grammar is needed to improve communication, AAC Speak ‘Extended’ is available as an in app purchase.
-This activates blank buttons in the top row so words like “Want” change from a one-touch word to a two-touch word but in doing so you get the option to select “Wants”, “Wanted” and “Wanting”.
+As the person using the app develops more vocabulary and additional grammar is needed to improve communication, AAC Speak ‘Extended’ is available as an in-app purchase.
+This activates blank buttons in the top row so that words like “Want” change from a one-touch word to a two-touch word, but in doing so you get the option to select “Wants”, “Wanted” and “Wanting”.
 Examples of all AAC Speak vocabularies are available to use with voice output deactivated within the app.

-As with any project there are always some unforeseen challenges and this project was no different.
-I have picked 2 that stand out for different reasons.
-The 1st because content is always overlooked in terms of data size and efficiency and the 2nd because the technical solution to the challenge of updating content was and is ground breaking.
+As with any project, there are always some unforeseen challenges and this project was no different.
+I have picked two that stand out for different reasons.
+The first because content is always overlooked in terms of data size and efficiency; and the second because the technical solution to the challenge of updating content was and is groundbreaking.